DESpear262/CollabCanvas/final-testing-checklist.md

 - [ ] **Test 1.10:** Browser A and B both drag same rectangle at exact same time
   - ✅ Pass: Both see consistent final position, no duplicates
-  - ❌ Fail: Two rectangles appear, or different positions on each screen
+  - ❌ Fail: Two rectangles appear, or different positions on each screen INCONCLUSIVE, ONLY ONE MOUSE
 - [ ] **Test 1.11:** Browser A resizes circle while Browser B changes its color
   - ✅ Pass: Final object has both changes (new size AND new color)
-  - ❌ Fail: One change lost, object corrupted, or inconsistent state
+  - ❌ Fail: One change lost, object corrupted, or inconsistent state INCONCLUSIVE, ONLY ONE MOUSE
 - [ ] **Test 1.12:** Browser A moves object while Browser B deletes it
   - ✅ Pass: Object either moves OR deletes consistently on both screens
-  - ❌ Fail: Ghost object, or different state on each browser
+  - ❌ Fail: Ghost object, or different state on each browser INCONCLUSIVE, ONLY ONE MOUSE
 #### Rapid Edit Storm - Test This:
 - [ ] **Test 1.13:** 3 users (Browsers A, B, C) all edit same object rapidly for 10 seconds
   - User A: Resize constantly